How Many Super Bowls Have the Kansas City Chiefs Won?

 The Kansas City Chiefs have one of the more interesting franchise journeys in NFL history.
-As an original AFL team, which started in Dallas, the Chiefs had championship success in the team’s early days, before encountering a drought that lasted for half a century.
-In all of the team’s historic success, how many Super Bowls have the Kansas City Chiefs won?
+As an original AFL team, which started in Dallas, the Chiefs had championship success in the team’s early days before encountering a drought that lasted for half a century.
+In all of the team’s historic success, how many Super Bowl titles have the Kansas City Chiefs won?

 Lamar Hunt founded the Dallas Texans in 1960 as an original member of the American Football League (AFL).
 Just a couple of years after formation, the team defeated the in-state rival Houston Oilers to capture the AFL title.